renesas-rz/rz_gstreamer_sample_code/06_gst-videorecord/README.md

 gst_element_link (muxer, filesink);
 ```
-In case of not displaying video on monitor, this code block adds elements to pipeline and then links them into separated groups as below:
+In case of not displaying video on monitor, these lines of code adds elements to pipeline and then links them into separated groups as below:
 -	 Group #1: source, camera_capsfilter, converter, convert_capsfilter, queue1, encoder and parser.
 -	 Group #2: muxer and filesink.

 The reason for the separation is that the sink pad of qtmux (muxer) cannot be created automatically but is only created on demand.
 This application uses self-defined function _link_to_multiplexer()_ to link the sink pad to source pad of h264parse (parser).
 That’s why its sink pad is called Request Pad.
-Note that the order counts, because links must follow the data flow (this is, from source elements to sink elements).
+>Note that the order counts, because links must follow the data flow (this is, from source elements to sink elements).

-In case of displaying video on monitor, this code block adds elements to pipeline and then links them into separated groups as below:
+In case of displaying video on monitor, this lines of code adds elements to pipeline and then links them into separated groups as below:
 -	 Group #1: source, camera_capsfilter, converter, convert_capsfilter and tee.
 -	 Group #2: queue1, encoder and parser.
 -	 Group #3: muxer and filesink.
 -	 Group #4: queue2 and waylandsink.
-Note that the order counts, because links must follow the data flow (this is, from source elements to sink elements).
+>Note that the order counts, because links must follow the data flow (this is, from source elements to sink elements).

 ### Link request pads
 ```c